-But it’s inescapable, right?
-The “news”.
+It’s inescapable, right?
+The news.
 Always worming itself into our awareness.
-It finds us at the supermarket checkout counter, gas pump, through the unwanted headline flash on our cellphone.
+It finds us at the supermarket checkout counter, gas pump, or through the unwanted headline flash on our cellphones, like this one:

 “TERROR IN LAS VEGAS”